twigphp/Twig-extensions/doc/intl.rst

 ~~~~~~~~~

 * ``currency``: The 3-letter ISO 4217 currency code indicating the currency to use.

+* ``fractionDigits``: Sets the maximum number of digits allowed in the fraction portion of a number.
+Default: 2.

 * ``locale``: The locale used for the format.
 If ``NULL`` is given, Twig will
   use ``Locale::getDefault()``